lupyuen/lupyuen.github.io/src/avaota.md

 # Build NuttX for Avaota-A1

+_What if we could rebuild-recopy-reboot NuttX...
+In One Single Script?_

 [(Watch the __Demo on YouTube__)](https://youtu.be/PxaMcmMAzlM)

 Well thankfully we have a __MicroSD Multiplexer__ that will make MicroSD Swapping a lot easier!
 (Not forgetting our [__Smart Power Plug__](https://lupyuen.github.io/articles/testbot#power-up-our-oz64-sbc))